Skip to main content

 This course covers all the content taught in AP Calculus AB, but adds significant challenges in the form of parametric, polar, and vector functions, as well as polynomial approximations and series.

-• Explore vector-valued functions, functions with more than one variable, partial derivatives, and multiple integration.
+This course is designed for students who have completed AP Calculus.
+Subjects covered include vector valued functions, functions of more than one variable, partial derivatives, and multiple integration.

 Students will learn to be data explorers in this project-based course.
 Students will develop their understanding of data analysis, sampling, correlation/causation, bias and uncertainty, probability, modeling with data, making and evaluating data-based arguments, and the power of data in society.